hashgraph/stablecoin-studio/cli/README.md

 #### Manage imported tokens

-Stable coins that we have not created with our account but for which we have been assigned one or several roles must be imported in order to operate them.
+Stablecoins that we have not created with our account but for which we have been assigned one or several roles must be imported in order to operate them.

 1. Add token
 2. Refresh token